Dogmuffy/Wurst-App/README.md

-Writing the following in README.md

 >Note: You can't edit the app or try to sell it!

-violates both your license and my license.

 > ## 2.1.
 Grants
 > Each Contributor hereby grants You a world-wide, royalty-free, non-exclusive license: